My adult son, John, came home for a visit and told me, “Ignore anything I say that sounds off—it’s my suppressed-narcissistic-rage talking.”

 “No. Psychosomatic is like partly in your head.
 Psychogenic says the illness IS ALL in your head.”

 John acted like the book was mildly entertaining, but my interest was piqued because I’ve experienced psychosomatic illness in the past.
 It could be a family mental health issue.
 My mother always claimed Aunt Gertrude was a complete hypochondriac.
-If anyone mentioned an illness they had, Aunt Gertrude had that same illness and worse.
-Her nerves were shot, her back too, as well as her eyes, ears, and female parts.
-Miraculously, Gertrude lived into her 70’s.
+If anyone mentioned a health problem they had, Aunt Gertrude had that same issue or worse.
+Her nerves were shot, her back was torqued, and her female parts were in complete disarray.
+Miraculously, Gertrude lived well into her 70’s.

 Indeed, I did have a problem but it wasn’t exactly physical.
-I’d been traumatized by a couple of life events and needed help dealing with the anxiety.
+I’d been traumatized by a couple of life events (my brother’s death and the car accident) and needed help dealing with the anxiety.
 The doctors though, put me through a gamut of needless x-rays and blood tests.
 I even had an electroencephalogram, searching for a possible brain tumor.
 During the procedure, I remember looking at my reflection in the dusty window of Rockingham Memorial Hospital in Harrisonburg, Virginia.
 I was sitting at the end of the examining table in a hospital gown, my head strung with wires and electrodes.
 In the window reflection, I looked like Medusa.

 “Well,” the technician told me when I peppered him with questions about the findings of the encephalogram, “I’m not supposed to say anything . . . but I will tell you this: you’ve got great alpha waves.”

 Great alpha waves, huh?
-I guess that’s a good thing.
-So, I took some small comfort in his prognosis, at least until the next wave of anxiety over my health hit me.
-It wasn’t until I read a book called The Well Body Book by a couple of hippy doctors in the 70’s, that I finally calmed down and started having a little faith in my body.
+I thought that must be a good thing.
+So, I took some temporary comfort in his prognosis, until the next bout of health phobia.
+It wasn’t until I read a book called The Well Body Book by a couple of hippie doctors in the 70’s, that I finally calmed down and started having a little faith in my body.
 I’ll never forget their discussion of what they called “the three-million year old healer,” your own body’s defenses against disease and illness.
-They talked about how really rare the bad diseases are, and that most infections are viral and therefore survivable.
+They talked about how really rare bad diseases are, and that most infections are viral and therefore survivable.